-A SAS macro, %INDTD\PUBLISH\MODEL, creates the files that are needed to build the scoring functions and publishes these files to the user's default database in the Teradata EDW.
-Only the EM\ output variables are published as Teradata scoring functions.
-For more information on the EM\ output variables, see "Fixed Variable Names" on page 13.
+The SAS %INDTD_PUBLISH_MODEL macro creates the files that are needed to build the scoring functions and publishes these files to the user's default database in the Teradata EDW.
+Only the EM output variables are published as Teradata scoring functions.
+For more information about the EM output variables, see "Fixed Variable Names" on page 13.

-The %INDTD\PUBLISH\MODEL macro uses some of the files that are created by the SAS Enterprise Miner Score Code Export node: the scoring model program (score.sas file), the properties file (score.xml file), and, if the training data includes SAS user-defined formats, a format catalog.
+The %INDTD_PUBLISH_MODEL macro uses some of the files that are created by the SAS Enterprise Miner Score Code Export node: the scoring model program (score.sas file), the properties file (score.xml file), and, if the training data includes SAS user-defined formats, a format catalog.

-The %INDTD\PUBLISH\MODEL macro takes the score.sas and score.xml files and produces the set of .c and .h files.
+The %INDTD_PUBLISH_MODEL macro takes the score.sas and score.xml files and produces the set of .c and .h files.
 These .c and .h files are necessary to build separate scoring functions for each of a fixed set of quantities that can be computed by the scoring model code.

-If a format catalog is available, the %INDTD\PUBLISH\MODEL macro processes the format catalog and creates an .h file with C structures, which are also necessary to build the scoring functions.
+If a format catalog is available, the %INDTD_PUBLISH_MODEL macro processes the format catalog and creates an .h file with C structures, which are also necessary to build the scoring functions.

-This macro also produces a script of the Teradata commands that are necessary to register the scoring functions on the Teradata EDW.
+This macro also produces a script of the Teradata commands that are used to register the scoring functions on the Teradata EDW.

-After this script is created, SAS/ACCESS Interface to Teradata executes the script and publishes the scoring model files to the Teradata EDW.
+After this script is created, the macro uses SAS/ACCESS Interface to Teradata to run the script and publish the scoring model files to the Teradata EDW.

-Note: If your model generates a .c file that exceeds 4MB, the

-%INDTD\PUBLISH\MODEL macro generates a warning that the scoring functions might not build correctly.
-If you are using the Teradata V2R6 server, you can avoid this problem by installing a patch.
-For more information, see the Configuration Guide for SAS 9.2 Foundation for your operating environment.
+Note: If your model generates a .c file that exceeds 4MB, the %INDTD_PUBLISH_MODEL macro generates a warning that the scoring functions might not build correctly.
+If you are using Teradata version V2R6 or TD12 on Linux, you can increase the size of the scoring function by installing a Teradata patch.
+For more information, see the README file that accompanies the SAS Accelerator Publishing Agent software in the SAS Software Depot.